-These keto hot wings made with ghost pepper are so deliciously fiery and spicy, you will definitely feel the burn!
+These keto spicy hot chicken wings made with ghost pepper are so deliciously fiery and spicy, you will definitely feel the burn!

 The first time I made this recipe, I thought my kids would not be able to eat them because of the ghost pepper.
 It was going to be mama’s special dish since I love spicy food so much.